This post covers how to get discounted tickets to Kensington Palace.

 This section lists exhibits and tours to expect on your visit to the palace.

-These tours are completely free and run by enthusiastic volunteers.
-You'll learn about the history of the gardens, the famous Queen Victoria statue, and other interesting tidbits.
+You'll learn about the history of the gardens and statues, and other interesting tidbits.

 The King's State Apartments